Fireworks

 Blocks of ice, stacked high on two sleds pulled by a 2-horse team, are seen in front of the Clinton S. Masseck store in this circa-1919, real photo postcard.
 Masseck also owned a gift shop in Weirs Beach from 1906-1924.

-An ice house on North Main Street in Laconia, 1930s.
-This ice house would have stored ice harvested from Lake Opechee.
+The Wilcox and McGowan ice house on North Main Street in Laconia, 1930s.
+The ice house stored ice harvested from Lake Opechee.
+The ice house was destroyed in the 1938 hurricane and rebuilt.
+It was torn down for good in 1943.